SAT or ACT – Which should you prefer?

 While the scores of ACT are decided on the basis of the correct answers and there is no negative marking for a wrong answer, in SAT, marks are deducted for negative answers.

 Precisely, the SAT is an examination that contains three categories or sections and continues for more than three hours.
-The questions that are asked in SAT are multiple choice types and an ideal score for SAT would be 2400 i.e. each section should fetch 800.
+The questions that are asked in SAT are multiple choice types and an ideal score for the test would be 2400 i.e. each section should fetch 800.
 The ACT contains four sections of questions and the scores for each section are averaged for attaining a consolidated score.
-The series of scores in ACT consists of 1 to 36 and 36 is undoubtedly an ideal score barring the optional writing section for which the scores are allotted separately.
+The series of scores in this test consists of 1 to 36 and 36 is undoubtedly an ideal score barring the optional writing section for which the scores are allotted separately.

 Broadly speaking, the SAT includes three categories and the ACT contains four categories along with an optional writing test.
 If a candidate possesses good skills in mathematics, ACT will certainly come out as a better option because the examinations consist of questions on algebra and trigonometry.
 On the other hand, SAT would be a better option for those with strong sense of grammar and English vocabulary; also, if you are not so good in the interpretation of scientific data, SAT should be preferred without second thoughts.
 As we have already discussed, SAT also contains an additional section, wherein the students are supposed to write an essay compulsorily although in ACT, this section is not mandatory and its required only by some colleges.

 In short, it is difficult to decide whether students should prefer SAT or ACT because the results of the test may vary from one candidate to the other.
-The best way therefore is to take both the tests during the junior year and decide which one is more suitable and ideally, the students should take SAT ACT on the basis of their confidence and conviction of achieving winning scores.
+The best way therefore is to take both the tests during the junior year and decide which one is more suitable and ideally, the students should take both the tests on the basis of their confidence and conviction of achieving winning scores.